elliotmangini/blog-python-notetaker/README.md

 cwd_as_obj = pathlib.Path(current_directory)  # => turn that string into a path obj
 items = list(cwd_as_obj.iterdir())  # => list the paths inside our cwd
 ```

-Then with some looping we add it to a Python dictionary for use within the script, create a notes file if one is not found, and handle other cases and possibilities along the way:

 ```
 for item in items: